Class GlopParameters

 hasScalingMethod

-public boolean hasScalingMethod()optional .operations_research.glop.GlopParameters.ScalingAlgorithm scaling_method = 57 [default = EQUILIBRATION];
+public boolean hasScalingMethod()optional .operations_research.glop.GlopParameters.ScalingAlgorithm scaling_method = 57 [default = EQUILIBRATION];- Specified by:

 - Whether the scalingMethod field is set.